 As the only City of Literature in Australia, Melbourne’s love affair with books has a long history.
 In 1922, the Hill of Content Bookshop opened at the top end of Bourke Street, near another Melbourne institution, The Paperback Bookshop, in what was known as the seediest part of town.
 How times have changed.

 With World Book Day coming up on 23 April, now’s the time to hit up Melbourne’s iconic book stores.
-If you’re looking for something to curl up with, here are six more city bookstores to browse.
+If you’re looking for something to curl up with, here are the city bookstores to browse.

 City Basement Books

 If you prefer books of the papery kind rather than the type that emit blue light, City Basement Books is for you.
 This cosy dungeon of secondhand books will take you from childhood classics, out-of-print rarities to popular fiction – all for a fraction of the original price.

 Books for Cooks

 What’s old is new again as avid chefs and foodie readers flock back to printed recipe books.
 Discover the likes of Ottolenghi or take a chance on one of the many antiquarian books on wine, food and the culinary arts.
 Books for Cooks is a must visit every time you swing by the market.

 If you’re looking for creative inspiration, Metropolis Books, housed up three flights of stairs within Art Deco building Curtin House, is well worth seeking out.
 Culture vultures will love this carefully curated selection of specialist books on art, graphic design, music, film and architecture.

 Established in Essendon back in 1965, Kay Craddock carry a large and varied stock of antiquarian and second-hand books, dating from the 15th to 21st centuries.
 Their city block has become the literary heart of Collins Street, offering something old, new and borrowed in books.